collective/rapido.plone/docs/index.rst

 ---------

-Creating a small form able to send an email, or to store some data, generating an extra information about a page and insert it wherever we want; with Plone that kind of tasks are complex for experts, and almost impossible for beginners.
+Creating a small form able to send an email, or to store some data, generating some extra information about a page and inserting it wherever we want: with Plone these kind of tasks are complex for experts, and almost impossible for beginners.

 **rapido.plone** allows any developer having a little knowledge of HTML and a little knowledge of Python to implement custom elements and insert them anywhere